wp-plugins/copyright-licensing-tools/readme.txt

 Please visit http://info.icopyright.com/faqs for an up-to-date list of FAQs.

+== Screenshots ==

+1. A portion of the administrative settings page
+2. The article tools automatically placed on a post
+3. An example of the print services dialog

 == Changelog ==

+= 1.5.5 =
+1. Default display on page to true
+2. Add screenshots to package

 = 1.5.4 =
 1. Minor code cleanups, standardize spelling, etc.